citrix/provisioning-services-sdk/docs/mapireturn.md

 Enable a DiskLocator so Devices that have it assigned will make it available, if the Device DiskLocator itself is not set to be Disabled.

-parameters &nnbsp;                Parameters needed for this Run.
+parameters nbsp;                 Parameters needed for this Run.

 This required